 Eligible family members may use the benefits for degree and certificate programs, apprenticeships and on-the-job training, as well as for career and educational counseling.
 Spouses may also take correspondence courses.
-You may also be approved for remedial, deficiency and refresher courses under certain circumstances.
+You may be approved for remedial, deficiency and refresher courses under certain circumstances.

 Eligibility for Dependents’ Educational Assistance Program (DEA)